-JULIENS'S AUCTIONS IS PROUD TO PRESENT "PROPERTY FROM BILL WYMAN AND HIS ROLLING STONES ARCHIVE", COURTESY OF RIPPLE PRODUCTIONS LIMITED, AN AUCTION TAKING PLACE IN BEVERLY HILLS AND LIVE ONLINE AT JULIEN'S LIVE ON FRIDAY 11TH, SATURDAY 12TH AND SUNDAY, SEPTEMBER 13TH.
+JULIEN'S AUCTIONS IS PROUD TO PRESENT "PROPERTY FROM BILL WYMAN AND HIS ROLLING STONES ARCHIVE", COURTESY OF RIPPLE PRODUCTIONS LIMITED, AN AUCTION TAKING PLACE IN BEVERLY HILLS AND LIVE ONLINE AT JULIEN'S LIVE ON FRIDAY, SEPTEMBER 11TH, SATURDAY, SEPTEMBER 12TH AND SUNDAY, SEPTEMBER 13TH.

 "Property From Bill Wyman And His Rolling Stones Archive", Courtesy of Ripple Productions Limited, our spectacular three-day auction event, celebrates the Rock and Roll Hall of Fame inducted English musician, record producer, songwriter and singer.